 However, the parties were not far from an agreement.
 "Maybe there was not a consensus in their group.
 We won't get anywhere with that formula.
-So, we decided to go back with the formula we had before, which had proven itself," says the vice-president of the union, Pierre-Luc Arsenault to them on March 16.
+So, we decided to go back with the formula we had before, which had proven itself," says the vice-president of the union, Pierre-Luc Arsenault.